Discover Chitraleka's heritage and rich community history.

 Artistic Director & Teacher

 Artistic Director since its inception, Chitraleka's fire and passion for sharing knowledge is stronger than ever, and she is ever commited to training and developing young dancers.

-With a background in engineering, Sharad joined the dance company in 1999 in an Operations Director to assist with the running of the company as a funded organisation.
+With a background in engineering, Sharad joined the dance company in 1999 as Operations Director to assist with the running of the company as a funded organisation.

 Jayalakshmi graduated from the University of Bombay with a BFA in Performing Arts.
 She trained under Guru Shri Krishna Panicker and has been teaching in UK since 2002 and also conducting schools workshops.